edwardoughton/stawpy/README.md

 # wawpy
-Wardriving Analytics for WiFi with Python (wawpy)
+Wardriving Analytics for Wi-Fi with Python (wawpy)

 ### Description
-This repo provides code to develop estimated WiFi analytics using data collected by 'wardriving'.
+This repo provides code to develop estimated Wi-Fi analytics using data collected by 'wardriving'.

 According to [Wikipedia](https://en.wikipedia.org/wiki/Wardriving):